Usability Principles

 Accessibility Compliant |

-The interface will meet AA WCAG level 2 accessibility compliance. |
+The interface is designed so that people with disabilities can use them and meets AA WCAG level 2 accessibility compliance. |

 |